We Specialise in Personal Bankruptcy in Australia

 Declaring Bankruptcy in Australia

-Declaring Bankruptcy in Australia is a way to eliminate your debt, relieve yourself of financial stress and get on with your life – debt free.
+Declaring personal bankruptcy in Australia eliminates your debt, relieving you of financial stress and letting you get on with your life debt free.

-There are a number of bankruptcy regulations in place to deter people from declaring bankruptcy.
-Often the benefits of eliminating your debt outweigh the potential restrictions temporarily imposed on your lifestyle.
+Filing for personal bankruptcy in Australia is often seen as the last resort for people struggling with severe debt.
+And there are a number of bankruptcy regulations in place to deter people from declaring bankruptcy.
+However, in some cases the benefits of eliminating your debt will outweigh the potential restrictions temporarily imposed on your lifestyle.

-We have the skills and experience required to see you through your entire Bankruptcy.
-From completing and submitting the bankruptcy forms, to overseeing your bankruptcy through to completion.
+At Revive Financial, we’re personal bankruptcy specialists.
+Our team consists of fully qualified chartered accountants and registered bankruptcy trustees.
+We have the skills and experience required to see you through your entire bankruptcy – from completing and submitting the bankruptcy forms, to overseeing your personal bankruptcy through to completion.

 Success Story: Declaring Bankruptcy and Keeping your House

 Brad and Tracey are married and shared equal parts ownership of their family home worth $550,000.
-They had been able to pay $50,000 off their mortgage before Brad had to declare bankruptcy due to his business failure.
+They’d been able to pay $50,000 off their mortgage before Brad had to personally declare bankruptcy due to his business failure.

-Brad and Tracey wanted to keep their family home in a bankruptcy so they approached Revive Financial to declare bankruptcy with a Private Bankruptcy Trustee.
+Above all, Brad and Tracey wanted to keep their family home during the process, so they approached Revive Financial to declare bankruptcy with a private bankruptcy trustee.

-After an initial consultation, the Private Bankruptcy Trustee assessed Tracey and Brad’s situation and was able to make recommendations of the most appropriate course of action.
+After an initial consultation, the private bankruptcy trustee assessed Tracey and Brad’s situation and was able to give advice and make recommendations of the most appropriate course of action.

 The couple had $50,000 equity in their mortgage.
 Because Brad and Tracey owned equal shares of the home, the trustee was able to make Tracey an offer to purchase Brad’s equity in the property for $25,000.

-Tracey was able to accept and the Bankruptcy Trustee transferred all rights and title of the property to Tracy.
+Tracey was able to accept and the bankruptcy trustee transferred all rights and the title of the property to Tracey.

-Tracey was now the sole owner of the property and solely responsible for making the mortgage repayments.
-This allowed Brad and Tracey to keep their family home during bankruptcy.
+Tracey is now the sole owner of the property and is solely responsible for making the mortgage repayments.
+This has allowed the married couple to keep their family home during Brad’s personal bankruptcy.

 How to Declare Bankruptcy